 Order this type of coffee if you…’re health conscious, not a coffee drinker, or have kids who want to drink “coffee” with the adults.

-8. Caffè al Ginseng (cahf-FEH ahl gin-SEHNG): A machine-made blend of instant coffee, creamer (usually non-dairy), sugar and ginseng extract.
+In the past years, when it was first introduced, the ginseng coffee was a machine-made blend of instant coffee, creamer (usually non-dairy), sugar and ginseng extract.
 The latter supposedly makes you alert and energetic.
-Its flavor is reminiscent of a nutty, Chai Tea Latte (seeing as Chai nearly impossible to find in Italy, this is a wonderful alternative and exciting discovery).
+Its flavor was reminiscent of a nutty, Chai Tea Latte (seeing as Chai nearly impossible to find in Italy, this is a wonderful alternative and exciting discovery).
+Now the Ginseng Coffe is no more made with coffee, it contains only ginseng powder and some sweeteners.
+This trend has been pushed up by people who wants a bit of energy without having to face the unwilling effects of caffeine.

 Order this kind of coffee if you…appreciate exotic flavors or are in need of an extra boost.